African diaspora: Social and political

 20th-century American philosopher and sociologist W. E. B. Du Bois wrote extensively on the black experience in his homeland and abroad; he spent the last two years of his life in the newly independent Ghana and got citizenship there.

 Many scholars have challenged conventional views of the African diaspora as a mere dispersion of African people.
 For them, it is a movement of liberation that opposes the implications of racialization.
 Their position assumes that Africans and their descendants abroad struggle to reclaim power over their lives through voluntary migration, cultural production and political conceptions and practices.
 It also implies the presence of cultures of resistance with similar objectives throughout the global diaspora.
 Thinkers like W. E. B. Dubois and more recently Robin Kelley, for example, have argued that black politics of survival reveal more about the meaning of the African diaspora than labels of ethnicity and race, and degrees of skin hue.
 From this view, the daily struggle against what they call the "world-historical processes" of racial colonization, capitalism, and Western domination defines blacks' links to Africa.

 African diaspora and modernity

 In the last decades, studies on the African diaspora have shown an interest in the roles that Africans played in bringing about modernity.
 This trend also opposes the traditional eurocentric perspective that has dominated history books showing Africans and its diasporans as primitive victims of slavery, and without historical agency.
 According to historian Patrick Manning, blacks toiled at the center of forces that created the modern world.
 Paul Gilroy describes the suppression of blackness due to imagined and created ideals of nations as "cultural insiderism".
 Cultural insiderism is used by nations to separate deserving and undeserving groups and requires a "sense of ethnic difference" as mentioned in his book The Black Atlantic.
 Recognizing their contributions offers a comprehensive appreciation of global history.

+Culture and literature

+The African diaspora has made significant contributions to global culture, particularly in music and literature.
+Musical forms include music from Black communities in the Americas and the Caribbean, such as jazz, reggae, samba, and hip-hop.
+Originating in the Bronx, hip-hop was created by Black Americans and Afro-Caribbeans.
+It has become a popular genre worldwide.

+Writers from the diaspora have also contributed significantly, sharing stories about identity, family, migration, and belonging.
+Through literature, the diaspora has given a voice to their experiences.
+African diaspora's influences are common, from the songs people listen to to the books they read, showing how the disapora culture impacts the modern world.